 Pastor Bryan Jaglal is an ordained minister of the Gospel with the National Association of Christian Ministers, currently serving in a pastoral position with the Father’s House ministry in Waterbury, CT.
 Pastor Bryan serves as the President of the Christian Chaplain Alliance, bringing the Gospel into the community through servantship and spiritual counseling.
 Empowered with the grace of God, Bryan oversees Church in Action Ministries, an evangelical television ministry that brings the gospel to the home of many throughout the state.
 Bryan has enlisted as a Columnist Writer with TRC Magazine to use his acquired talents to share the gospel and build his career as a writer.
 It’s Bryan’s prayer that the Holy Spirit can minister through his writing to reach lost souls and bring healing to the broken hearted.
 If you would like to partner with Rev. Bryan in this mission of sharing the gospel and making disciples, you can contribute to help further the ministry at: http://www.churchinaction.faith/

 Columnist Writers require a signed contract.
-The contract simply states they retain the rights to their articles, giving us permission to publish and keep them in archives, and can re-publish them elsewhere.
 Columnist writers report to one specific editor and can submit an article at anytime.

 No simultaneous submissions or previously published works (this includes anything on your blog unless it’s been rewritten and re-purposed).
-Once accepted, this columnist-contract will need to be signed and emailed back to email@example.com.
+Once accepted, this TRC Columnist and Editor Contract will need to be signed and emailed back to email@example.com